Orion-Crypto/SaturnIntegration/README.md

 To setup your own multisign minting engine.
 Copy the pattern for the above parts for whichever Saturn APIs you need.

-If you need any help, feel free to reach out on [Twitter](https://twitter.com/SaturnNFTio), on [Discord](http://discord.gg/NvVNfQmPjp), or on the [Mercury Chat Town Square](https://mercurychat.io/) =D.
+If you need any help, feel free to reach out on [Twitter](https://twitter.com/SaturnNFTio), on [Discord](http://discord.gg/NvVNfQmPjp), or on the [Mercury Chat Town Square](https://mercurychat.io/) =D

 <br />

 # Additional - Mercury Chat Integration

-In addition to the Saturn APIs, if your DAPP wants to have built in user chat, we have provided an example of how to implement that here as well =).
+In addition to the Saturn APIs, if your DAPP wants to have built in user chat, we have provided an example of how to implement that here as well =)

 ```
 import MercuryChat from '@mercury-chat/react-chat'